 For parents/drivers who are picking up/dropping off older students, we strongly advise using one of the “drop-off and go” zones instead of parking.
 This is a quicker alternative to parking.

 Students are not allowed to drive their own cars to school.

 Due to frequently high levels of traffic on the surrounding roads, and on the site itself before and after school, we strongly advise families to consider alternative means of transport for travelling to school.
 As a school we are also committed to encouraging the use of more sustainable transport modes where possible, including school bus or Chatrium hotel boat services.

 The service is run by Montri, a specialist school transport provider.
 Each minibus has a chaperone and routes run door-to-door.
 Rates are according to distance from the school.
 For all enquiries about the service, and to give us advance notice of any planned cancellations please contact the school Bus Service Office.

 If your child is registered to use a service but wakes up sick and will not be using the bus service that morning, please contact Montri Customer service directly 086-341-8819 (in addition to contacting the school).

-A free boat service travels every 15 minutes during peak times to and from the school and Saphan Taksin pier from where it is a short walk to the Saphan Taksin BTS station.
+A free boat service operated by the adjacent Chatrium Hotel travels every 15 minutes during peak times to and from Saphan Taksin pier from where it is a short walk to the Saphan Taksin BTS station.
 Please click the link below for the latest timetable information.

 Students are not allowed to drive cars or motorbikes to The School.
 If parents choose to bring their child to The School by personal motorbike, the child must wear a properly fitted helmet and appropriate protective clothing.
 The School strongly discourages students and their parents from riding motorbikes to and from school: a very high proportion of all road fatalities in Thailand involve motorbikes.
 Students are not allowed to take motorbike taxis.